redgeneLauren/HTMLcourse-sample/Content/Chapter2 HTMLHeadings.q.md

 /// type=SS, answer=[5]

-Which of the following `header tag` makes content the smallest?
+Which of the following `header tag` makes a content appear the smallest?

 - `<h2></h2>`